dhirajmahato/Foundation_of_Data_Science_IIMB/Week2: Probability_Theory.md

 If the random variable X can assume only a finite or countably infinite set of values, then it is called a **discrete random variable**.
 - In a classification problem, the outcome variable takes either two values (binary class classification) or more than two values (multi-class classification).

-**Probability mass function** is a function that maps each outcome of a random experiment to a probability. the probability that a random variable X takes a specific value xi, P(X = xi), is called the probability mass function, P(xi)
+**Probability mass function (PMF)** is a function that maps each outcome of a random experiment to a probability. the probability that a random variable X takes a specific value xi, P(X = xi), is called the probability mass function, P(xi)
 ![image](https://github.com/dhirajmahato/Foundation_of_Data_Science_IIMB/assets/33785298/61868570-b70f-49ce-baba-1d0607451003)

 **Cumulative distribution function, F(xi)**, is the probability that the random variable X takes values less than or equal to xi.